leachbj/hsm-emulator/README.md

   java -jar hsmsim.jar

+Alternatively the simulator can be deployed as a web application, deploy the hsmsim-war.war to a suitable servlet container.

 ## Contributing

 The simulator supports a very small number of commands and only supports the test LMKs.
 Contributions of